lauris/lauris.github.com/_posts/2014-09-10-more-testing-v012.md

 category: development
 ---

 Today was mostly spent on further testing [Sensei Grid](https://github.com/datazenit/sensei-grid).
-This wasn't a great day for productivity, because a lot of time was wasted on event binding bugs in Jasmine testing environment (reason: curve_hands.dll).
+This wasn't a great day for productivity, because a lot of time was wasted on event binding bugs in Jasmine testing environment (reason: curved_hands.dll).
 All problems were resolved and testing has been going forward pretty smoothly.
 I plan to finalize tests tomorrow and start working on new functionality on Friday.
 First thing in the list - implement functionality for adding new rows.

 Overview of development: